 Sydney Rock Pools: Ignacio Palacios

-Several photos of each pool are shown, along with interesting facts about the pool’s story, there’s usually one or two amazing aerials in the mix too.
+Several photos of each pool sit beside interesting facts about the pool’s story, there’s usually one or two amazing aerials in the mix too.
 The aerial photography in this book really does show the rock pools off to their best advantage, whilst the dawn and dusk shots would give any swimmer the urge to rush down at those times to enjoy in all the wonderful colours of the sky and sea with their swim.

-This is a large coffee table book which makes a terrific present for swimmers or any lovers of the sea, it’s one of those never-fail gifts for friends who have been visiting Sydney, or for Sydneysiders who live overseas.
+This is a large coffee table book which makes it a terrific present for swimmers or any lovers of the sea.
+It’s one of those never-fail gifts for friends who have been visiting Sydney, or for Sydneysiders who live overseas.

 This A4 landscape hardcover book has 136 pages, the second edition above was professionally published in 2017 by the author.